Final report for GW19-193

 Zsolnay, A. (1996).
 Dissolved Humus in Soil Waters.
 In Humic Substance in Terrestrial Ecosystems (pp. 171–223). https://doi.org/10.1016/B978-044481516-3/50005-0

-To date we have presented the preliminary results of the project at a variety of conferences and through webinars.
+To date we have presented the results of the project at a variety of conferences and webinars, as well as doing a virtual field day.
 At the EcoFarm conference the preliminary results of this project were presented as part of the keynote address by Dr. Lundgren (1/9/2020) and a pre-event full day workshop (1/8/2020), while Tommy Fenster presented a poster on this project (1/9/2020).
 Before the California Small Farms Conference Dr. Lundgren presented the preliminary results of this project at the Cal Poly San Lois Obispo Sustainable Agriculture Lecture Series (2/27/2020).
 At the California Small Farms Conference Tommy Fenster, Dr. Lundgren, and Ward & Rosie Burroughs (two of the farmers in the study) conducted a conference workshop based around the preliminary results of this study (2/28/2020).
 On 2/29/2020 a large beekeeper we work with who works with a number of Almond growers in the Central Valley, took us out to consult with several farmers he supplies bees to about the study’s findings.
 On 7-16-2020 Dr. Lundgren and Ward and Rosie Burroughs (two of the farmers in the study) lead a webinar hosted by Chico State Regenerative Ag and Science program discussing the preliminary findings of this study.